confesi/confesi-server/README.md

 ## Todo: Prod

 - Update Firebase Security Rules to ensure that a user can only access a document in the `rooms` collection if their `uid` is listed in the `user_id` field.
+Additionally, ensure only read access, as the server does the writing.

 - Firebase indices created (else client (possibly server?) throws exceptions).